Here’s a sad fact of life. Paris just isn’t what it used to be. And you know what? An increasing number of travellers are admitting that.

 France is one of those places where you can actually put the guidebook down, tuck the phone away, and just drive.
 Drive – and pull over when you see something or somewhere that intrigues the eye.

+Looking for something quirky and interesting?
 The inspiration for TinTin’s mansion is found in – wouldn’t you know it, France.
 That, and a fully interactive Tintin museum in which you fulfil your childhood dreams to solve a mystery from start to end (heck yes).
 Don’t miss the beautiful Château de Cheverny to explore this epic cartoon in real life.

 If Disney castles and medieval charm are more your thing, the Chateau de Val is a must do.
 This is still one of my favourite sites I have ever seen and explored, anywhere.
 Be prepared to step inside a cake-topper worthy castle, perfectly preserved, perched along a moat, yes, a freaking moat, filled with original medieval decor and furnishings, and guard towers built for sneak attacks including dropping hot wax on unwanted guests.
 This place is every history/castle lover’s dream.